jmcdice/ascii-movie-project/README.md

    pip install -r requirements.txt
 ```

-3. Set up your OpenAI API key as an environment variable (if using OpenAI):
+3. Set up your LLM config's, copy the example env and fill it in
 ```
-   export OPENAI_API_KEY='your-api-key-here'
+   cp .env_example .env.sh
 ```

 4. Install Ollama (if using local LLM):